eshfaq-ux/task-analyzer/README.md

 ## Design Decisions & Trade-offs

 ### Architecture Choices
-- **In-memory storage**: Used module-level variables instead of database for simplicity and assignment requirements
+- **Database persistence**: Django ORM with SQLite for task storage and analysis history
 - **Pure functions**: Scoring logic is separated into pure functions for easy testing and modularity
 - **DRF integration**: Used Django REST Framework for clean API structure and validation
 - **Static frontend**: Simple HTML/CSS/JS without frameworks to minimize complexity